fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/demat_orders.md

 1. Refer API docs for [folio details](https://fintechprimitives.com/docs/api/#mf-folio-object)
    1. If a demat account was associated at the time of folio creation, the folio object will contain the demat account details.
-   2. As per current industry norms, only one folio will be created within each AMC if you are buying MF in demat.
+   2. As per current industry norms, only one folio may be created within each AMC if you are buying MF in demat.
 Example: You already have a folio no. `61576584` with an AMC say `ICICI prudential` which is associated with your demat account `1208180004571343`.
 If you try to create a purchase in a new folio for same AMC and same demat account in MF investment account, then you will recieve MF units in earlier created folio `61576584` only.